rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 i.e. retrieving parameters held by other ROS nodes (i.e. ROS processes running along Slicer).

-The parameter MRML ROS node is sligthly different from the other MRML ROS nodes implemented in SlicerROS2.
+The parameter MRML ROS node is slightly different from the other MRML ROS nodes implemented in SlicerROS2.
 A ROS parameter is fully identified by the ROS node *n* that hold the parameter and the parameter name *p* so we could have an implementation that would